Farama-Foundation/PettingZoo/docs/sisl/multiwalker.md

 `remove_on_fall`: Remove walker when it falls (only does anything when `terminate_on_fall` is False)

+`terrain_length`: length of terrain in number of steps

 `max_cycles`:  after max_cycles steps all agents will return done

 ### Version History
-* v8: Replaced local_ratio, fixed rewards and documentation (1.15.0)
+* v8: Replaced local_ratio, fixed rewards, terrain length as an argument and documentation (1.15.0)
 * v7: Fixed problem with walker collisions (1.8.2)
 * v6: Fixed observation space and made large improvements to code quality (1.5.0)
 * v5: Fixes to reward structure, added arguments (1.4.2)